marcoverpas/PhD_Lectures_Macerata_2025/README.md

 According to another theory, money emerged when sovereign authorities ceased acquiring resources through forced transfers of goods and services (as in feudal systems) and adopted a new approach: granting credit to those who provided their products or labour.
 The sovereign then required community members to periodically present and return a specified number of these credit certificates as proof of their contributions - that is, to pay monetary taxes.
 The value of these certificates, as a means of settling obligations to the State, made them a convenient medium of exchange among private individuals.
 This historical shift laid the groundwork for modern monetary economies.
 In this regard, notice that barter systems historically follow the collapse of payment systems, rather than preceding their establishment.

 In other words, money does not arise solely from interactions between private individuals, nor is its value derived from indirect utility.
 Instead, the spread of State-backed money results from its legal tender status and its imposition as a tool for meeting tax obligations.
 As Georg F. Knapp argued, it is the power of the State, not spontaneous market forces, that transforms a commodity into money.
-While no one can be legally compelled to use a specific payment instrument, the state can make such instruments attractive through taxation.
+While no one can be legally compelled to use a specific payment instrument, the State can make such instruments attractive through taxation.

 This State theory of money not only sheds light on its origins but also suggests that money has a direct utility.